Skip to content

 Primary is total earnings.
 Secondary rows show commission amount, commission share of total pay, and a sensitivity — how the total changes if sales fall 20% below expected.

-Commission plans to watch out for
+Commission plans to note

 Tiered rates (higher percentages above a threshold), quotas (no commission below a minimum), and draws (advance against future commission that must be paid back if sales miss).
 This tool uses the simplest flat-rate model.
 For complex plans, run it separately for each tier.